Edwardian, mahogany revolving bookcase - antique

 Description

-An excellent example of an Edwardian-style, revolving mahogany bookcase featuring a satin-finished rail with a profiled edge and slats, cross sides, standing on four legs with original casters.
+An excellent example of an Edwardian, rotating mahogany bookcase featuring a satin-finished rail with a profiled edge and slats, crosswise sides, standing on four legs with original casters.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, the creation, and design of classic and timeless furniture.
+Nowadays, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces of furniture, literally dripping with glamour and playing a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the bygone era.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and bulky.
-Brown stains, cornices, sturdy plinths, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports or legs often took animal forms.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly understood chest furniture.
+They also drew inspiration from mythology and antiquity, with supports and legs taking animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French creators.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own character in each nation.
-This is especially important when searching for an exclusive antique suitable for your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, and historians from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details